WhiteBox (art center)

 WhiteBox is a non-profit contemporary art space in New York City founded and directed by Juan Puntes since 1998.
 Originally established in Chelsea, it later relocated to the Lower East Side, East Harlem, and currently operates in the East Village.
 WhiteBox hosts exhibitions, performances, video art, and community-focused programs emphasizing social justice, cultural diversity, and inclusive engagement with local and international artists.

 History

-The organization was founded by Juan Puntes as an alternative art space for innovative, experimental and thought-provoking contemporary art.
-It was founded in Philadelphia in 1997, before relocating to Chelsea, New York City in 1998.
+WhiteBox was founded in 1997 in Philadelphia by Juan Puntes and relocated to the Chelsea, New York City in 1998, where it operated as an artist-run, non-profit alternative art space.
+During its early years in Chelsea, Whitebox became known for presenting experimental exhibitions, site-specific installations, and international contemporary art projects.
+The space was founded alongside Puntes and a network of international artists, architects, and intellectuals interested in creating a platform for socially engaged and politically oriented contemporary art.